|Policy Name:||Student Tuberculosis Screening and Case Management|

 - Individuals choosing to be screened by TST must not have a history of positive PPD testing or treatment for tuberculosis.
 TSTs are less expensive and such individuals are permitted to choose this option.

-International students and individuals who have received BCG
+International students and/or individuals who have received BCG

 - IGRA testing will be utilized for all international and undocumented students as well as those with a history of Bacille Calmette-Guerin vaccine (BCG) given in countries with high prevalence of tuberculosis.
 The PPD material contains antigens found in BCG which may lead to possible false positive TST readings resulting in unnecessary chest x-rays and lengthy antibiotic usage for TB prophylaxis.

 Individuals with a history of non-tuberculosis mycobacteria infections